Did you miss the October 2010 Web Maintainers’ Summit?

 Elaine Smith presented the events and activities on the Web Team’s radar for October and November.
 If you have an event that needs promoting, please contact the Digital Team at firstname.lastname@example.org, so that we can help you to plan and coordinate that publicity.

 Mike Powers, Director of Web Services, presented “Web Analytics Basics,” a guide to understanding the various measures that appear in the monthly analytics reports now available to web maintainers.

 The slides from the presentation (PDF, 11.3 MB) are available for download.

-If you don’t currently receive analytics for your site but would like to, just sign up for analytics reports.
+If you don’t currently receive analytics for your site but would like to, just contact the Digital Team.

 Hank Knerr of the College of Fine Arts was the recipient of the Golden Mouse Award as Web Maintainer of the Month for October 2010.

 Knerr received the award based on his use of the College of Fine Arts’ news feed and events calendar to promote events of the college.